Drooping Leaves on Oxalis

 - Keep the plant out of direct hot afternoon sun, especially in summer

-- Learn to distinguish daily nyctinastic folding (normal, resolves by morning) from true drooping (persists through a full light cycle)
+- Learn to distinguish daily nyctinastic folding, which is normal and resolves by morning, from true drooping, which persists through a full light cycle

 Quick Summary